 Welcome to my new blog!
 Let me start off by introducing myself.

 I am Mya Borgman.
-I am the Founder and CEO of +The People Link
+I am the Founder and CEO of +The People Link.

-As of 2012, I have been a professional recruiter for over 17 years.
-Prior to that I worked as an HR Director and Office Manager for 3 years.
-I have acquired a unique knack for matching employers with job seekers and during these 17 years have compiled a large pool of both employer and job seeker connections.
+job seeker connections.
 The People Link currently specializes in placing Professionals such as Speech, Occupational and Physical Therapists, Dentists as well as administrative and technical staff for these industries.
 We also place Executives for any industry.

-I utilize testing and interview techniques that are unique in the industry resulting in a very high retention rate for our placements.
-If there is an individual out there who needs a hand and I can do something about it, I will.
+resulting in a very high retention rate for our placements.
+If there is an individual out there who needs a hand

 We're located in Los Angeles, CA but we service clients nationwide.